bridgelancer/cryptle_fork/docs/guides.rst

 The timeseries base class is designed to be both an observable and an observer.
-This means that each instance of a Timeseries class has corresponding `publish-subscribe <https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern>`_ methods that lets it broadcast changes to other objects that are listening to its updates, while also listening for updates from other timeseries.
+This means that each instance of a Timeseries class has corresponding `publish-subscribe <https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern>`_ methods that let it broadcast changes to other objects that are listening to its updates, while also listening for updates from other timeseries.

 To make all this work, subclasses of :class:`Timeseries` must do the following: